Let Us Customize the Perfect Luxury Morocco Safari

 Atlas Mountains

-Less than an hour’s drive from Marrakesh, the breathtaking Atlas Mountains stretch across the northern part of Africa extending 1,500 miles through Morocco, Algeria, and Tunisia.
+Less than an hour’s drive from Marrakesh, the breathtaking and remote-feeling Atlas Mountains stretch across the northern part of Africa extending 1,500 miles through Morocco, Algeria and Tunisia.
 The ranges are divided into several sections including the High Atlas, Middle Atlas and Ant-Atlas, which are all found in Morocco.
-The highest peak is Jbel Toubkal, with an elevation of 13,670 ft (4,160 meters) in southwestern Morocco.
-The second highest mountain is the M’Goun at 13,350 ft (4,070 metres).
-Discover the beautiful scenery, amazing colors and the incredible Berber villages of the High Atlas range.
-Active travelers may enjoy a half day trek in the mountains while wandering through a forest of juniper and oak trees.
-This climb can also be enjoyed on horseback.
-Your trek ends with the opportunity to experience the amazing view from the Tadawt plateau followed by a refreshing mint tea in a Berber home.
+The highest peak is Mount Toubkal or Jebel Toubkal, with an elevation of 13,671 ft in southwestern Morocco.
+The second highest mountain is the M’Goun at 13,356 ft.
+Travelers love to discover the beautiful scenery, amazing colors and the incredibly well-preserved traditional Berber villages of the High Atlas range.
+Active travelers may enjoy a trek in the mountains through a forest of juniper and oak trees.
+Explorations can also be enjoyed on horseback, mountain bike or even skis!
+We like to end a trek with the opportunity to experience the amazing views followed by a refreshing mint tea in a local Berber home.

 Casablanca